 By Derek Lutz, Chief Executive Officer, Lean Six Search

-The world is your office...
-But only if you know how to work it.
+The world is your office… but only if you know how to work it.
 This is a brutally honest guide to staying productive while working from anywhere.

-I watched a Harvard professor Prithwiraj Choudhury speak at GCUC - Global Coworking Unconference Community this week in Boston.
+I watched Harvard professor Prithwiraj Choudhury speak at GCUC — Global Coworking Unconference Community — this week in Boston.
 He was polished, thoughtful, calm.
 The kind of guy who drops data like gospel.
 His new book?
 The World is Your Office.
 His thesis?
-We’ve evolved beyond “work from home.”
+We've evolved beyond "work from home."
 The next wave?
 Work from anywhere.

 It hit me.

 He was describing the world I already live in.
-But where his version was case studies and curve trends, mine’s more duct tape, coffee stains, and strategy calls from airport lounges in countries with rolling blackouts.
-I’ve been running two companies, Lean Six Search | Supply Chain Recruitment & Bottle Rocket Search | Coworking & Flex Space Recruitment from over 150 countries.
+But where his version was case studies and curve trends, mine's more duct tape, coffee stains, and strategy calls from airport lounges in countries with rolling blackouts.
+I've been running two companies — Lean Six Search and Bottle Rocket Search — from over 150 countries.
 Out of a carry-on.
 Out of rental cars.
 Out of coworking spaces, ferry terminals, and once, memorably, a gas station parking lot in Albania.

-So, when someone talks about the future of work-from-anywhere?
+So when someone talks about the future of work-from-anywhere?

 I'm not speculating.
 I'm field-testing it in real time.
 And this isn't a vision.
 It's a manual.
 Here's my take on how to actually stay productive (not just busy) when your office is a moving target and your team is spread across five continents.

-1. You don’t need a desk...
-You need a system
+1. You don't need a desk… you need a system

 The biggest myth about remote work is that productivity depends on the environment.
 Nice lighting.
 Quiet room.
 Dual monitors.
 Latte nearby.
-That’s not work.
-That’s theater.
-Forget the picture-perfect work setup.
-You know the one... ergonomic chair, standing desk, second monitor, fern in the corner.
-That’s nice.
-But it’s not what gets things done.
+That's not work.
+That's theater.

-What you need is a process that works whether you’re in a five-star hotel or sitting on the curb outside a bus terminal stealing wifi from a nearby cafe.
-I’ve done both.
-The output was the same, because the system doesn’t change.
+What you need is a process that works whether you're in a five-star hotel or sitting on the curb outside a bus terminal stealing wifi from a nearby cafe.
+I've done both.
+The output was the same — because the system doesn't change.

 Mine looks like this:

-Morning Ritual = Control in Chaos
+Morning ritual = control in chaos

 Coffee.
 Notebook.
 Silence.
 No screens.
 No notifications.
 No dopamine roulette.
 Just pen on paper and a moment to ask: What actually matters today?

-I do this everywhere—on balconies in Morocco, rooftops in Medellín, and airport gates in Singapore.
-It’s my reset.
+I do this everywhere — on balconies in Morocco, rooftops in Medellín, and airport gates in Singapore.
+It's my reset.
 My mental checkpoint.
-Because if you don’t define your day, the world will gladly do it for you.
+Because if you don't define your day, the world will gladly do it for you.

-Three Priorities.
-No More.
+Three priorities.
+No more.

 Not ten.
 Not fifty.
-Not a list you’ll ignore by 11 a.m.
+Not a list you'll ignore by 11am.
 Just three things.
 Written by hand.
-Because your brain processes differently when it’s ink, not pixels.
+Because your brain processes differently when it's ink, not pixels.

-What will move the business forward today?
+- What will move the business forward today?

-What will unblock the team?
+- What will unblock the team?

-What’s been avoided for too long?
+- What's been avoided for too long?

 If I get through all three, I've won the day.
 If I don't?
 I carry the weight, and adjust.

-Everything Else?
-Triage or Trash It.
-Here’s the truth: most of your task list is noise.
+Here's the truth: most of your task list is noise.
 It feels important.
-But it’s often just motion disguised as work.
+But it's often just motion disguised as work.

 I look at everything else and ask:

-Can I delegate it?
+- Can I delegate it?

-Can I automate it?
+- Can I automate it?

-Can I kill it?
+- Can I kill it?

-That’s the magic: A system that doesn’t care where you are... only that you showed up.
+That's the magic — a system that doesn't care where you are, only that you showed up.

 2. Work with the world, not against it

-Wherever I am in the world, I don’t fight the clock...
-I dance with it.
+Wherever I am in the world, I don't fight the clock — I dance with it.
 I build my schedule around my geography, not in spite of it.
-Time zones aren’t a barrier.
-They’re a secret weapon.
+Time zones aren't a barrier.
+They're a secret weapon.

-When I’m in Europe, the flow flips.
+When I'm in Europe, the flow flips.
 I wake up early, get outside, hit the beach, and soak up some saltwater clarity.
 Then I dive into calls, meetings, and deep work while the rest of the world is catching up.
-There’s no better way to start the day than with a walk on the sand, a shot of espresso, and a team sync under the sun.
-It’s not a , just smart scheduling.

 This is where most people mess it up.
-They try to copy and paste a 9-to-5 across time zones like it’s gospel.
-But you don’t need a static schedule.
+They try to copy and paste a 9-to-5 across time zones like it's gospel.
+But you don't need a static schedule.
 You need a rhythm.
 One that adapts.
+Think like a DJ.
+Read the room.
+Control the energy.
+Drop the beat when it makes sense, not when the clock says so.

 That's how you stay productive anywhere.
 Not by grinding.
 But by gliding.